 Which student initiatives might next come about are limited only by the imagination and drive of the people interested in starting something new.

-Below are links to groups, information and resources for current students.
+Below are links to resources for current students.
 If you can’t find what you are looking for, try the more comprehensive AUNE resource list or use the search box in the upper-right corner.

 Student Government — Providing students a voice in matters pertaining to student welfare, student activities, and student participation in AUNE planning….an elected representative body that seeks to preserve a student-centered environment through education and advocacy by challenging ourselves, the student body, and the university.